 Review: 12 Years a Slave is the most difficult review I’ve written.
 I am still recovering from the two-hour and thirteen-minute epic — the brutality, gore and piercing screams are bouncing around in my mind a day later.
 The sobbing in the theater can only be compared to a funeral.
 12 Years a Slave goes beyond film making — director Steve McQueen was a man possessed to tell the story of Solomon Northup.
 He held nothing back and every time you thought “It’s too much” you remember: This was a true story.
 No matter how extreme the violence, nothing could fully capture the ghastly horror of living as a slave.
 12 Years is the closest we’ll get to slavery and I couldn’t handle being any closer.
 Welcome to American history…

 The London-born director created a timeless film that will go down in history (or at least it should) as the seminal representation of the antebellum South.
 Based on the 1853 autobiography Twelve Years a Slave, the impeccable script was written by John Ridley, who wove together a complex tale of not only slavery, but the fearless fight for one’s soul.
-The film will sweep the Academy Awards, and if it doesn’t due to those awkward Hollywood politics, it doesn’t matter.
+The film will sweep the Academy Awards and Golden Globes — and if the movie doesn’t due to those awkward Hollywood politics, it doesn’t matter.
 The Fox Searchlight film is more than potential awards and praise from the elite.
 12 Years a Slave is a modern day masterpiece.

 We begin with Solomon Northup as a free man in 1841 New York with his wife and two children.
 After being drugged and kidnapped, Northup is sold and “broken” into slavery — broken is an understatement.
 Moved to several plantations, Northup never accepts the hopeless finality of being a slave.
 All he knew was freedom, he never knew slavery.
 McQueen drags viewers through the most gruesome and terrifying depiction of slavery Hollywood has ever seen.
 12 Years makes Django and Amistad seem like Disney.
 Maybe it’s McQueen’s perspective… finally there is a Black director (with roots in the Caribbean) telling a story of the antebellum South — it’s about damn time.